home-assistant/home-assistant.io/sass/inuitcss/README.md

-We start in `inuit.css/generic/`, with our most generic, low-level styling, things like a clearfix, [normalize.css](http://necolas.github.com/normalize.css/), our reset and any shared styling like margins (for vertical rythmn).
+We start in `inuit.css/generic/`, with our most generic, low-level styling, things like a clearfix, [normalize.css](http://necolas.github.com/normalize.css/), our reset and any shared styling like margins (for vertical rhythm).

 On top of that we lay our base styles, found in `inuit.css/base/`; these are things like unclassed headings, what our basic forms look like, how simple